bevyengine/bevy/README.md

 ## What is Bevy?

-Bevy is a modular game engine built in Rust, with a focus on developer productivity and performance.
+Bevy is an open-source modular game engine built in Rust, with a focus on developer productivity and performance.

 ## WARNING